Skip to main content

 We want to hear the views and ideas of Plymouth residents before we set the Council’s budget for next year.

-Your views will help us set a budget which rises to this financial challenge and delivers best value, high quality services that will improve the lives of our residents.
+Your views will help us set a budget that rises to this financial challenge and delivers best value, high quality services that improve the lives of residents.

-You can find information below about some of the financial challenges we are facing, where we receive funding from and the current priorities for Plymouth.
+We have some information about some of the financial challenges we are facing, where we receive funding from and the current priorities for Plymouth, followed by a few questions.

 Our priorities